Freediver descending into deep blue Malaysian waters

 Begin

-The water is already waiting.
+The water is waiting.